MASTER PLANNING AT PRHC

 The Peterborough region is among the fastest-growing communities in the country, as well as the oldest population demographically in Canada, with 22 per cent of local residents over the age of 65.
 PRHC serves 300,000 people in Peterborough City, Peterborough County and the surrounding communities, including the First Nations of Curve Lake and Hiawatha – a population we anticipate will continue to grow over the coming years.

 PRHC continues to evolve to meet the needs of the growing patient population in the community and region we serve.
-We want to hear from you.
-Please take a few moments to complete this survey and share your input on the future of PRHC: https://www.surveymonkey.com/r/H7DMP6M
+Our Master Planning survey asking for community involvement and input closed in October 2020.

-Your feedback will help to inform the design of our Master Plan.
+Your feedback has helped to inform the design of our Master Plan.
 The development and approval of a Master Plan is a lengthy process.
 We will continue to update you as we move forward on this exciting path towards our future.